Correlation functions for strongly confined wormlike chains: Conclusions and Discussion

 Despite the useful predictions made for transverse correlations in cylindrical confinement, this model cannot capture the expected statistics of the linear extension of a cylindrically confined wormlike chain (which has the predicted scaling of $\langle |Z|\rangle/L-1\sim l_d/l_p$).
-This failure is due to the theory's incorrect prediction of an exponentially decaying longitudinal correlation length rather than the expected $\langle u_{||}(s)u_{||}(s')\rangle$=const for cylindrical confinement.
+This failure is due to the theory's incorrect prediction of an exponentially decaying longitudinal correlation length rather than the expected $\langle \uv_{||}(s)\uv_{||}(s')\rangle$=const for cylindrical confinement.
 This issue arises because the mean field theory assumes a probability distribution of $u_{||}(s)$ that is peaked at 0, rather than near $\pm 1$ in the limit of $R\to0$.
 Overcoming this problem would require additional assumptions in the theory to bias the most probable value of $u_{||}(s)$ towards a nonzero value, which the assumptions underlying the WBR theory or quasi-one dimensional theories\cite{Huang:2015hf} might make possible.
 A hybrid theory, implementing the mean field approach with additional assumptions from these other theories, would also be useful in the context of backfolding of confined wormlike chains\cite{Muralidhar:2014bla,Odijk:2006ce}, where strongly confined chains sometimes experience tight bends (changing their direction in the channel) over a length scale termed the `global' persistence length, $g$.
-Application of the mean field theory presented in this paper to predict $g$ is planned for future work.
+Investigation into the determination of the global persistence length as well as three-dimensional confinement is planned for future work.